Siege of the Alcázar

 The siege of the Alcázar was a highly symbolic Nationalist victory in Toledo in the opening stages of the Spanish Civil War.
-The Alcázar of Toledo was held by a variety of military forces in favour of the Nationalist uprising.
+The Alcázar of Toledo was held by a variety of military forces in favor of the Nationalists.
 Militias of the parties in the Popular Front began their siege on July 21, 1936.
 The siege ended on September 27 with the arrival of the Army of Africa under Francisco Franco.

 Background

 On July 17, 1936, Francisco Franco began the military rebellion in Spanish Morocco.
 On July 18, the military governor of the province of Toledo, Colonel Moscardó, ordered the Guardia Civil of the province to concentrate in the city of Toledo.
 During July 19 and 20, various attempts were made by the War Ministry of the Republican government to obtain the munitions in the arms factory at Toledo.
 Each time, Colonel Moscardó refused and was threatened that a force from Madrid would be sent against him.